eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-20_to-fiat-or-not-to-fiat-that-s-the-question.md

 - - -

-This page is synchronized from the post: [To fiat or not to fiat, that's the question](https://steemit.com/@deanliu/to-fiat-or-not-to-fiat-that-s-the-question)
+This page is synchronized from the post: ['To fiat or not to fiat, that''s the question'](https://steemit.com/@deanliu/to-fiat-or-not-to-fiat-that-s-the-question)